 - failed to pay bail (or an installment payment that has been previously agreed to) on time

-California law requires the magistrate judge to issue the bench warrant within 20 days of the date the person was a no-show or failed to pay.
-And if the courts reschedules the court appearance to a later date – and the defendant still fails to appear or pay – then the warrant must issue within 20 days of the later date.1
+California law requires the magistrate judge to issue the bench warrant within 20 days of the date you were a no-show or failed to pay.
+If the court reschedules the court appearance to a later date – and you still fail to appear or pay – then the warrant must issue within 20 days of the later date.1

-After a bench warrant has been issued, the defendant named in the warrant is vulnerable to arrest at any time.
-This typically happens during traffic stops: A person gets pulled over for speeding or failure to signal, and the officer arrests the driver after running his/her name and seeing the warrant.
-(And in some cases, the DMV can suspend the defendants’s driver’s license for FTA.)2
+After a bench warrant has been issued, you are vulnerable to arrest at any time.
+This typically happens during traffic stops: You get pulled over for speeding or failure to signal, and the officer arrests you after running your name and seeing the warrant.
+(In some cases, the DMV can suspend your driver’s license for FTA.)2

-The process of getting a bench warrant recalled requires the defendant (or his/her laywer) to file a motion to quash the warrant with the issuing court.
-Courts typically recall bench warrants if the defendant has no other history of missing court.
-Then if the warrant gets recalled, the underlying traffic case will proceed as normal.
-But if the court declines to quash the warrant, then the defendant must remain in custody until the case resolves or he/she bails out.3
+The process of getting a bench warrant recalled requires you (or your attorney) to file a motion to quash the warrant with the issuing court.
+Courts typically recall bench warrants if you have no other history of missing court.

 Legal References